This lab aims to:

 -r |

-to write raw packets to file; it is
+windump to write raw packets to file; it is

-customary to name the file with the .pcap
+customary to name the file with the .pcap extension (for packet

 capture).
-Write you windump
+Write you windump command in your lab

-to read your file and filter whole packets
+report and explain it well: windump to read your file and filter whole packets

-session as you have done after
+of only your telnet session as you have done after

 question #5 above.
-Once again, write you windump
+Once again, write you windump command

 in your lab report and explain it well: When you are finished the lab, do not forget to follow the instructions in the preamble to properly shut down your Windows VM and log out of your host machine.
 Ensure that the you leave the cage in the same state you found it, and ask the instructor for the key-press combination so you can work here after hours.